 In 2014, the letter resurfaced on a blog named mediacrooks.com.
 Here, it was claimed that it was written by a “Canadian female libertarian” who questioned the government “about the treatment of captive insurgents (terrorists) being held in Afghanistan National Correctional System facilities.”
 The blog shared the letter to direct it at Sagarika Ghose, Kavita Krishnan, Rana Ayyub and Barkha Dutt, who are termed in the post as India’s “Fiberals”.

 This isn’t the first time that fake news on Arundhati Roy has been floated on social media.
-In January this year, a fake quote attributed to the writer and activist claimed that she was drawing parallels between Islamic terrorism, and mothers and teachers who ‘terrorise’ millions of children every day.
+In January 2018, a fake quote attributed to the writer claimed that she was drawing parallels between Islamic terrorism, and mothers and teachers who ‘terrorise’ millions of children every day.
 In May 2017, actor and BJP MP Paresh Rawal courted controversy by suggesting the Indian Army should tie Arundhati Roy to a jeep, in a reference to the incident wherein a Kashmiri protester had been tied to the front of an army jeep as a ‘human shield’.

 In the present case, one quick read through the letter in question gives clear hints that it is meant only as a satire, however, our biases often blind us to the truth.
 It is pertinent that any information on social media without a credible source is cross-checked.